Identity Broker

 }

-1. Clauth generates a challenge code (returned in the response).
+1. Clauth generates a one-time challenge code and dispatches it to CLAUTH_EMAIL_CHALLENGE_WEBHOOK_URL.

-1. The calling application sends the code to the user's email (delivery is the caller's responsibility).
+1. The webhook receiver sends the code to the user's email (or equivalent out-of-band channel).

 1. User submits the code via POST /clauth/v1/identity/verify: